Backup and Disaster Recovery Strategy

 Runbook 2: Restore from Daily Backup (Database Corruption)

-When to Use: Neon backups unavailable, major corruption, data older than PITR window
+When to Use: RDS automated backups unavailable, major corruption, data older than the 7-day PITR window, AWS-account-level compromise.

 Steps: